-Large-scale formal structure of the theme:
+Large-scale formal structure of the theme

 The formal structure has the clarity of a Beethoven symphony — each restatement of the theme comes as inevitable after what preceded it, creating an ever-intensifying emotional arc.
-However, the form more precisely is an extended AABA song form, with a long intro, an elongated “A” (after the “B”) and a long Coda.
+However, more precisely the form is an extended AABA song form with a long intro, an elongated “A” (after the “B”) and a long coda.

-One of our big tasks is to cultivate a deep, immersive knowledge of the game genres and the corresponding musical genres (adventure, fantasy, sci-fi, western, racing, etc…).
-During this process of close, analytical listening, we must discern what musical elements serve as “signifiers” of the genre (choices in arrangements, orchestration, production, sound; specific melodies, harmonization, textures, figurations, and riffs for any and every genre).
+One of our big tasks is to cultivate a deep, immersive knowledge of the game genres and the corresponding musical genres (adventure, fantasy, sci-fi, western, racing, etc.).
+During this process of close, analytical listening, we must discern what musical elements serve as “signifiers” of the genre (choices in arrangements, orchestration, production, sound, specific melodies, harmonization, textures, figurations, and riffs for any and every genre).

-Musical Signature: Because of its power to identify the game and “brand” the franchise, every game score needs a musical “signature”.
-It could be a memorable theme, motif, or even a riff, but usually it’s the combination of a signature theme, chord progression, and “production sound” (style).
+Musical signature: Because of its power to identify the game and “brand” the franchise, every game score needs a musical “signature.”
+It could be a memorable theme, motif, or even a riff, but usually, it’s the combination of a signature theme, chord progression, and “production sound” (style).
 The musical style is often defined by the game genre and its conventions.

-Musical Elements: The composer needs to choose and craft musical elements that suggest the game world.
-The musical elements include melody, rhythm, harmony, structure, arrangement, orchestral colors, texture, dynamics (loudness), overall sound and aesthetics (hybrid orchestral, electronica, traditional orchestral).
+Musical elements: The composer needs to choose and craft musical elements that suggest the game world.
+The musical elements include melody, rhythm, harmony, structure, arrangement, orchestral colors, texture, dynamics (loudness), overall sound, and aesthetics (hybrid orchestral, electronica, traditional orchestral).

 Harmonic palette: The harmonic palette is a choice that strongly defines the genre.
-Consider the difference between a modal score that suggests Americana, from a mostly minor heroic chords and “power chords” that make up a shooter like Modern Warfare, and how this harmonic syntax for a modern shooter is different from a heroic tactical shooter with a patriotic feel, like SOCOM 2 (the patriotic theme would have minor chords mixed with major chords).
+Consider the difference between a modal score that suggests Americana, from mostly minor heroic chords and “power chords” that make up a shooter like Modern Warfare, and how this harmonic syntax for a modern shooter is different from a heroic tactical shooter with a patriotic feel, like SOCOM 2 (the patriotic theme would have minor chords mixed with major chords).

 Instrumentation: The choice of instruments reflects the aesthetics of the score.
 The orchestral or instrumental colors make the theme memorable and distinctive.
-For instance, the modern hybrid sound of Gears of War 2 relies heavily on dark percussion and grooving strings.
+For instance, the modern hybrid sound of the Gears of War 2 music relies heavily on dark percussion and grooving strings.
 The traditional, bright and sparkly orchestral colors of Microsoft’s Kinect Disneyland Adventures suggest the aesthetics of Disney family adventure films.